Posted November 19, 2012

 - 2009 average: 56 kg/month.

-- Known 3.5% enriched uranium stockpile reaches 4,038 kg; at current enrichment level can fuel nuclear reactor.
-Enough, when enriched to 90%, for at least two nuclear weapons.
+- Known 3.5% enriched uranium stockpile reaches 3,880kg; at current level can fuel nuclear reactor.
+Enough, when enriched to 90%, for two nuclear weapons.

 Production rate of 20% enriched uranium fastest ever.